To embed static images, like a company logo, in your documents, you can use an image tag similar to the following in your S-Docs template source.

-1. Use the “Add Image” button on the template editor toolbar to open a menu for adding images into S-Docs.
+1. Use the Add Image button on the template editor toolbar to open a menu for adding images into S-Docs.

-2. Click "Browse Server" to search and add the desired image from your Salesforce documents folder.
+2. Click Browse Server to search and add the desired image from your Salesforce documents folder.

-If you intend to send a document externally that requires access to the image at view-time (e.g. HTML S-Doc), be sure that the Salesforce document record, which contains the image, is set for public visibility and copy the images full URL:
+If you intend to send a document externally that requires access to the image at view-time (e.g. HTML S-Doc), be sure that the Salesforce document record, which contains the image, is set for public visibility and copy the image's full URL:

-1. Check the "Externally Available Image" box to make the image visible on the public internet.
+1. Check the Externally Available Image box to make the image visible on the public internet.

 2. Right click the image itself and copy its full URL.
-In Google Chrome, you would right click the image and click "Copy image address".
-In Firefox, you would right click the image and click "Copy image location".
-In Internet Explorer, you would right click the image and click "Properties", and then copy the URL from the "Address (URL)" field in the following pop-up window.
+In Google Chrome, you would right click the image and click Copy image address.
+In Firefox, you would right click the image and click Copy image location.
+In Internet Explorer, you would right click the image and click Properties, and then copy the URL from the "Address (URL)" field in the following pop-up window.

-You can now add this image into your template by clicking the "Add Image" button in the template editor and pasting the URL you copied into the URL field of the"Image Properties" window.
+You can now add this image into your template by clicking the Add Image button icon in the template editor and pasting the URL you copied into the URL field of the"Image Properties" window.

-Note.
-For images that you need to have externally available, make sure you do not click the "Browse Server" button to select your image.
-If you do, the template editor will use the local path rather than the full path, and your image will not be available externally (even if "Externally Available Image" is checked).
-If you want this image to be visible externally (such as including it in an email sent to your customers), you must use the full path rather than the local path (e.g. you must use use https://c.na30.content.force.com/servlet/servlet.ImageServer?id=01536000001T3ZE&oid=00D36000000v29C&lastMod=1470659209000 rather than /servlet/servlet.ImageServer?id=01536000001T3ZE&id=00D36000000v29C&lastMod=147065920900) when referencing the image in your S-Docs template.
+You can also forgo using the Browse Server button and use the full path from Classic view rather than the local path (e.g. use: https://na30.salesforce.com/servlet/servlet.ImageServer?id=01536000001T3ZE&oid=00D36000000v29C&lastMod=147065920900 rather than: /servlet/servlet.ImageServer?id=01536000001T3ZE&id=00D36000000v29C&lastMod=147065920900) when referencing the image in your S-Docs template.
 This is why we copied the image's full URL and pasted it into the "URL" field of the "Image Properties" window in the steps above.